Vusi Khoza

-Abednigo Vusumuzi Khoza is a South African politician who has been a member of the National Assembly of South Africa since February 2023.
+Abednigo Vusumuzi Khoza is a South African politician who served as a member of the National Assembly of South Africa from February until October 2023.
 He previously served in the KwaZulu-Natal Legislature from May 2014 to February 2023.
-Khoza is a member of the Economic Freedom Fighters party.
+Khoza was a member of the Economic Freedom Fighters party.

 Background

 While a teenager, Khoza was involved in the student Christian movement.
 He was a shop steward for a trade union as well as an activist for the United Democratic Front.
 He became a member of the African National Congress in the 1980s.
 In 2011, he was appointed provincial secretary for the newly formed National Freedom Party.

 In November 2012, Khoza was found guilty of public violence stemming from his involvement in an incident in 2009 where two foreign nationals were murdered in Dr Yusuf Dadoo (Broad) Street in Albert Park, Durban.
 Khoza had been serving as the ward councillor for Albert Park as a member of the ANC at the time.
 He was given a three-year suspended sentence for public violence and conspiracy to commit assault.
 Khoza stepped down as provincial secretary of the NFP as a result of his conviction.